LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 type of content must reside in a file with a suffix of ``.lasso``, ``.lasso9`` or ``.inc``.

-The out-going content type of processed content is very important.
+The outgoing content type of processed content is very important.
 The content type determines any modifications or special handling that the data will receive before it is ultimately converted into a string of bytes and sent to the client.
-By default, the content type for a ``.lasso`` file is text/html.
+By default, the content type for a ``.lasso`` file is :mimetype:`text/html`.
 Lasso Server will automatically set the outgoing content type accordingly.
 A file using the default content type can be accessed given a matching url with either no suffix, a ``.html`` suffix or a ``.lasso`` suffix.
-For example, a file in an address book type application might be named as follows.
+For example, a file in an address book type application might be named as follows:

 .. code-block:: none

    /AddressBook/users.lasso

-Assuming the standard Lasso Server web server configuration, that file could be accessed with the following urls and the content would be served as text/html.
+Assuming the standard Lasso Server web server configuration, that file could be accessed with the following URLs and the content would be served as :mimetype:`text/html`.

 .. code-block:: none